Estimate Time7 min

 Key takeaways

-• Tax withholding, or withholding tax, is how much your company takes out of your paycheck to cover what it expects you'll owe in income taxes.
+• Tax withholding, or withholding tax, is the amount your company takes out of your paycheck to cover what it expects you'll owe in income taxes.

 • Withholding taxes can be for federal, state, or local income taxes.